SomerEsat/ethereum-staking-guides/README.md

 ### Download Prometheus software

-Adjust the version based on the version you want from the [Prometheus download page](https://prometheus.io/download/).
+Adjust the version number for the version you want from the [Prometheus download page](https://prometheus.io/download/).

 ```
 cd ~